-The Western State Colorado University Archives collects, preserves, and makes available for use institutional records having permanent value in capturing the history of Western State Colorado University.
+The Western Colorado University Archives collects, preserves, and makes available for use institutional records having permanent value in capturing the history of Western Colorado University.
 The Archives also acquires alumni and faculty papers and other documents associated with the history of the university and its activities.

-The Western State Colorado University Special Collections preserves and makes available manuscript collections and photographs donated by members of the Gunnison and campus community.
+The Western Colorado University Special Collections preserves and makes available manuscript collections and photographs donated by members of the Gunnison and campus community.
 The collections focus on activities or subjects that support disciplines within the college curriculum.
 The Special Collections also include a small collection of rare books that document the history of Colorado and the West.

 Types of Materials Collected & Maintained